MicrosoftDocs/learn/learn-pr/wwl/create-throw-exceptions-c-sharp/includes/2-examine-create-exception-c-sharp.md

 Here are some common exception types that you might use when creating an exception:

 - `ArgumentException` or `ArgumentNullException`: Use these exception types when a method or constructor is called with an invalid argument value or null reference.
-- `InvalidOperationException`: Use this exception type when a method or operation is called in an invalid state.
+- `InvalidOperationException`: Use this exception type when the operating conditions of a method don't support the successful completion of a particular method call.
 - `NotSupportedException`: Use this exception type when an operation or feature is not supported.
 - `IOException`: Use this exception type when an input/output operation fails.
 - `FormatException`: Use this exception type when the format of a string or data is incorrect.